 We are extremely proud of two of our office team members for doing their bit to raise money and awareness for cancer research.
-Rachael and Natasha, who have both been treated for breast cancer, took part in a 5K Race For Life, held at Trentham Gardens in June.
-The girls, along with the 7 other members of their support group who all met during treatment at Stoke and Stafford hospitals, are now looking forward to Pretty Muddy, a Race for Life event designed for children and families.
+Rachael and Natasha, who have both been treated for breast cancer, took part in a 5K Race For Life, held at Trentham Gardens this.
+The girls, along with the 7 other members of their support group who all met during treatment at Stoke and Stafford hospitals, also took part in Pretty Muddy, a Race for Life event designed for children and families.
 Attendees can expect to be end up completely covered head to toe in mud - scrambling through nets, space hopping through muddy pool and just having a lot of fun whilst helping out a good cause.

 Source: Express & Star.
 Natasha Moore front centre, Rachael Jordan front right.

 Rachael told the Express and Star in June; 'We had an amazing time at Race for Life and we’re all very excited about taking part in Pretty Muddy and having an excuse to get covered in mud from head to toe.
 As well as raising money for a great cause, it will be a chance to have a brilliant laugh and enjoy some camaraderie with friends – something we think is really important in recovering from breast cancer.”